sdubois-tapdemo/spring-coding-docs/Java.md

 ```
 # Functional Interfaces
 It’s recommended that all functional interfaces have an informative @FunctionalInterface annotation.
 This clearly communicates the purpose of the interface, and also allows a compiler to generate an error if the annotated interface does not satisfy the conditions.
 Any interface with a SAM(Single Abstract Method) is a functional interface, and its implementation may be treated as lambda expressions.
 [Documentation: functional interfaces](https://www.baeldung.com/java-8-functional-interfaces).
-Definition: An abstract class is a class that cannot be instantiated and can contain both abstract and non-abstract methods.
-An interface, on the other hand, is a contract that specifies a set of methods that a class must implement.
-Inheritance: A class can inherit from only one abstract class, but it can implement multiple interfaces.
-This is because an abstract class represents a type of object, while an interface represents a set of behaviors.